Mark Steele (conspiracy theorist): COVID-19 denialism and conspiracy theories

 Steele has promoted conspiracy theories and misinformation linking the launch of 5G Networks in Wuhan, China to the COVID-19 pandemic.
 Steele describes 5G as "genocide" carried by "the deep state".
 When asked about links between 5G and coronavirus in April 2020, Steele told The New York Times: "It's looking a bit suspicious, don't you think?"
 The next month, Twitter began labelling Steele's posts about 5G and the pandemic as "misinformation".

 In September 2020, he spoke at an anti-lockdown rally in Glasgow.

 On 19 September, Steele claimed that he has "raised tens of thousands" for the anti-mask and anti-lockdown causes, without any evidence to support his claim.

 Steele and fellow anti-vaccine campaigner and conspiracy theorist Kate Shemirani have been described as "controlled opposition" by supporters of David Icke and Piers Corbyn, both of whom distanced themselves from a 19 September 2020 "Resist and Act for Freedom" protest hosted by Shemirani and backed by Steele.

 Shooting conviction

-In 1993, Steele was convicted of the shooting of a teenage girl, who had been hit by a shot from a hand-gun fired by Steele during an argument outside the Redskins Pub, Washington, Tyne and Wear.
+In 1993, Steele was convicted of the shooting of a teenage girl, who had been hit by a shot from a handgun fired by Steele during an argument outside the Redskins Pub, Washington, Tyne and Wear.
 Steele, who was working as a bouncer at the pub, claimed that he was concerned about his safety and brandished the weapon out of "bravado".
 In court, Steele admitted to unlawful wounding, possession of a firearm with an intent to endanger life and illegal possession of ammunition.
 Steele was sentenced to eight years' imprisonment.
 The bullet entered the victim's skull and she was left with serious disabilities.
+In January 2006, the Sunday Mail interviewed the victim, and stated she was able to walk again with the use of sticks.